daboe01/cappusance/README.md

 ```

 ### 4. The Backend (Mojolicious)
 **[Mojolicious](http://mojolicio.us/)** with `Mojo::Pg` is a perfect match as this framework easily provides the REST API and the WebSocket stream.
 The following generic script handles CRUD and broadcasts updates to all connected clients.
-Any other backend will do, though, as Fireside is backend-agnostic.
+You could use this script with minimal modifications for all your projects.
+However, because Fireside is backend-agnostic any other backend will do.

 ```perl
 use Mojolicious::Lite;